Compliance

 Anticorruption

 Corruption takes many faces and occurs in the most different domains.
-HOCHTIEF's priority is to avoid and fight corruption.
+Preventing and combating corruption is a top priority within the HOCHTIEF Group.

 HOCHTIEF expects the same from its business partners.
 Our relationships to all business partners must be based on objective criteria alone, especially on quality, reliability, the competitiveness of their prices as well as on the respect of environmental and social standards and on the principles of good Corporate Governance.